-It has been one week since Hurricane Sandy swept through the NY/NJ area and things – well they still aren’t quite back to normal.
-As I sit here writing this, I am at a Starbucks in downtown Ridgewood, NJ trying to keep warm and use the internet.
-Our home is still out of power, we went down at 6pm last Monday, and as of now I still don’t have much hope PSE&G will get us restored before Friday.
+It has been one week since Hurricane Sandy swept through the NY/NJ area, and things – well they still aren’t quite back to normal.
+As I sit here writing this, I am at a Starbucks in downtown Ridgewood, NJ, trying to keep warm and use the internet.
+Our home is still out of power, we went down at 6 pm last Monday, and as of now, I still don’t have much hope PSE&G will get us restored before Friday.

-In my opinion (and my opinion alone – I know many people have many opinions on this), PSE&G hasn’t responded as they should have after this storm.
-Their corporate offices have not been verbal with their customers on what they are doing and what is going on.
-As customers we deserve to know what you are doing, especially when the vast majority of us are without power.
+In my opinion (and my opinion alone – I know many people have many opinions on this), PSE&G hasn’t responded as they should have after Hurricane Sandy.
+Their corporate offices have not been clear with their customers on what they are doing and what is going on.
+As customers, we deserve to know what you are doing, especially when the vast majority of us are without power.
 What is your plan?
-There should have been a plan set in place before the storm even happened, that restoring power to hospitals and schools was priority.
-Once the storm happened, they should have communicated the extent of the damage and given realistic timelines for when repairs would be made.
-Instead, no communications were provided, the timeline given was 7-10 days, but the date they say on their hotline today when you call is actually 12 days after.
-There are still schools that don’t have power in our town, and as a neighbor of one of them I can say that I haven’t seen any utility trucks near that school working on anything (although I can also say that we really didn’t have any storm damage around us so I would assume what is keeping us off the grid is an issue somewhere else- but again, the lack of communication is frustrating, as it just keeps us wondering).
+There should have been a plan set in place before the storm even happened, that restoring power to hospitals and schools was a priority.

 Children in Lavallette have not only been displaced from their homes, but also from their school.
-Any gift cards to stores such as Staples, Best Buy, Target, Wal-Mart and Costco, as well as generic Visa or MasterCard gift cards, would be greatly appreciated.
+Any gift cards to stores such as Staples, Best Buy, Target, Wal-Mart, and Costco, as well as generic Visa or MasterCard gift cards, would be greatly appreciated.
 Or checks can be made out to “Lavallette School”.

 Donations can be dropped Monday through Friday, 9-3, at St Barbara’s or mailed to: